remg427/misp42splunk/README.md

 4. At next logon, you should be invited to configure the app (if not go to Manage Apps > misp42 > launch app)
 5. create at least one input for example "default_misp".
 Please note that mandatory fields "intervals" and "index" are not used.
 Just put a valid value
     - provide a name
-    - provide the url to your MISP instance,
+    - provide the url to your MISP instance (version > 2.4.117)
     - provide the authkey,
     - check (or not) the certificate of the MISP server,
     - use (or not) the proxy for this instance,